Las Meninas: Subjects

-Velázquez himself (9) is pictured to the left of the scene, looking outward past a large canvas supported by an easel.
+Velázquez (9) is pictured to the left of the scene, looking outward past a large canvas supported by an easel.
 On his chest is the red cross of the Order of Santiago, which he did not receive until 1659, three years after the painting was completed.
 According to Palomino, Philip ordered this to be added after Velázquez's death, "and some say that his Majesty himself painted it".
 From the painter's belt hang the symbolic keys of his court offices.

 A mirror on the back wall reflects the upper bodies and heads of two figures identified from other paintings, and by Palomino, as King Philip IV (10) and Queen Mariana (11).
 The most common assumption is that the reflection shows the couple in the pose they are holding for Velázquez as he paints them, while their daughter watches; and that the painting therefore shows their view of the scene.

 Of the nine figures depicted, five are looking directly out at the royal couple or the viewer.
 Their glances, along with the king and queen's reflection, affirm the royal couple's presence outside the painted space.
-Alternatively, art historians H. W. Janson and Joel Snyder suggest that the image of the king and queen is a reflection from Velázquez's canvas, the front of which is obscured from the viewer.
-Other writers say the canvas Velázquez is shown working on is unusually large for one of his portraits, and note that is about the same size as Las Meninas.
+Alternatively, art historians H. W. Janson and Joel Snyder following Antonio Palomino suggest that the image of the king and queen is a reflection from Velázquez's canvas, the front of which is obscured from the viewer.
+Other writers say the canvas Velázquez is shown working on is unusually large for one of his portraits, and note that it is about the same size as Las Meninas.
 The painting contains the only known double portrait of the royal couple painted by the artist.

 The point of view of the picture is approximately that of the royal couple, though this has been widely debated.
 Many critics suppose that the scene is viewed by the king and queen as they pose for a double portrait, while the Infanta and her companions are present only to make the process more enjoyable.
 Ernst Gombrich suggested that the picture might have been the sitters' idea: